 Roger Waters’ anti-Israel activism has cost the British rock star millions of dollars and an American Express sponsorship, the New York Post reported.

-- Roger Waters slams Trump and Israel, lauds BDS and Black Lives Matter at Desert Trip
+- Roger Waters Slams Trump, Lauds BDS at Desert Trip

 The credit giant took off the table a $4 million sponsorship of Waters’ 2017 tour in North America following his partisan and anti-Israel rhetoric this month at a festival that American Express sponsored, according to the tabloid’s report Thursday.